"Kids! Come say hello, your brother's back from the hospital to see you!" announced Remus as he and Harry entered the family home.

 Every time he thought of Colin Creevy lying petrified he felt his insides turn to stone.
 He felt awful that the boy would have to spend months in the hospital wing until the mandrakes were ready to be used in a restorative draft, and had high hopes that maybe he'd be able to heal him himself.
 He had already decided to make visiting Colin in the Hospital Wing the first item on his agenda for his return, so when he did finally say goodbye to the family, he actually used Hedwig to flame right into the Infirmary itself.

-Thankfully, Madame Pomphrey wasn't treating a patient at that time so Harry avoided giving somebody a heart attack with his abrasive entrance, but in Harry's defense it was such a convenient and pleasurable means of travel that he never passed up on an opportunity to have Hedwig flame him somewhere.
+Thankfully, Madame Pomphrey wasn't treating a patient at that time so Harry avoided giving somebody a heart attack with his abrasive entrance, but in Harry's defence, it was such a convenient and pleasurable means of travel that he never passed up on an opportunity to have Hedwig flame him somewhere.

 Walking quietly over to the only curtained off bed in the room, Harry slipped inside only to find that it wasn't Colin Creevy in the bed but a little first year Hufflepuff girl with a large cast on her right leg.

-Thankfully, she had been sleeping at that time so she wasn't aware of his intrusion, otherwise her scared screams would have no doubt sent the resident healer running into the room to kick him out.
+Thankfully, she had been sleeping at that time so she wasn't aware of his intrusion, otherwise, her scared screams would have no doubt sent the resident healer running into the room to kick him out.

 Quickly, Harry slipped back outside the curtain, confused as to where Colin Creevy was.